Babel

 One the one hand this can appear like a rather heavy handed allegory or some sort of deconstruction of colonialism, and I guess it is, but it is a cracking story if you have the will power to see it through to the end.
 A deserved award winner.

-Previous Post in REVIEWS
+Previous Post in BOOKS Next Post in BOOKS

 Dialogue & Discussion